Updated: Jan 9

 When I had made a few sell-able pieces, I set up an Etsy store, and shared it on my Facebook page.
 I made an Instagram and started to follow people.

 So I booked more Craft fairs, shared more on social media, and kept trying to spread the word.
 At first I didn't make a lot of money.
-But I could afford my half of our rent and so I was happy to just sit in the corner of our new living room making jewellery and dreaming big.
+But I could afford rent and so I was happy to just sit in the corner of the new living room making jewellery and dreaming big.

 It worked, and Copper Myst grew.
 Mostly through Instagram, which for a long time I used as my main selling platform.

-I eventually found a studio so I could separate my home and work life (essential - do this sooner than I did!), and I got into a better working routine (I now take weekends off, and Thursdays to give Reiki treatments all day).
+I eventually found a studio so I could separate my home and work life (essential - do this sooner than I did!), and I got into a better working routine.

 Slowly, what started as me creating and selling jewellery willy-nilly formed into a business with some structure, and a soul of its own.